Atlanta city guide

 • The Vortex Bar & Grill (878 Peachtree St. NE): Serving burgers with a wide variety of toppings and a large beer selection in an eclectic atmosphere.

 The local college sports scene consists mainly of Georgia Tech, a member of the ACC in most sports.
-Its campus, which includes Bobby Dodd Stadium (football) and McCarnish Pavilion (basketball), sits in Midtown, just west of I-75/85.
+Its campus, which includes Bobby Dodd Stadium (football) and McCamish Pavilion (basketball), sits in Midtown, just west of I-75/85.
 Many locals support the University of Georgia, which is located 70 miles east of Atlanta in the town of Athens.